Hanna282/Portfolio/README.md

 - **Portfolio:** A showcase of projects I've worked on, including descriptions, images, and links to repositories.

-- **References:** Testimonials from colleagues and mentors highlighting my work ethic and skills.

-- **Contact:** Offers various ways to get in touch with me, such as through email, social media or a contact form.
-The form is equipped with validation to ensure accurate data submission.
+- **Contact:** Offers various ways to get in touch with me, such as through email, linkedin or github.

-- **Weather API:** Users can enter the name of a city and retrieve real-time weather information via an external API.

-## Technologies
-- **HTML5:** Used for structuring the website with semantic elements for better accessibility and SEO.

-- **CSS3:** Provides styling for the website, ensuring a clean and responsive design.

-- **Sass (SCSS):** Enables efficient styling by modularizing and organizing CSS code.

-- **JavaScript:** Adds interactivity, implements form validation, and integrates the weather API.

-- **Pristine.js:** A form validation library that ensures users provide valid input before form submission.

-- **Vite:** Used as the build tool for faster development with modern JavaScript support.

-- **OpenWeather API:** Integrated to fetch and display real-time weather data based on the user's input of city name.

 ## Installation